hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-create-new-task.md

 ___

+## Use cases

+You use this command when you want to :
+- Create a dedicated new branch
+- Create a scratch org linked to the branch OR assign a dedicated sandbox to the newly created branch

+___

 ## Sandbox or scratch org ?

 With SFDX, usually each member of the teams has its own sandbox or scratch org to work on it.